nikivanstein/basvanstein.github.io/_pages/about.md

 ## Our vision

-In the next two years, we aim to build a coherent framework connecting explainable AI, real-world-inspired benchmarking, class-specific optimisation, and generative methods.
+Over the next years, we aim to build a coherent research framework connecting explainable AI, real-world-inspired benchmarking, class-specific optimisation and generative methods in order to advance the state-of-the-art in AI and solve real-world problems effectively and efficiently.

 Alongside scientific progress, we are building a research culture where people can do ambitious work without sacrificing wellbeing or psychological safety.
 We believe strong science and a healthy team are inseparable.